onzfonz/comp227/src/content/8/en/part8c.md

 export default diaryEntries;
 ```

-Note that since *toNewDiaryEntry* returns an object of type *NewDiaryEntry*, we need to assert it to be *DiaryEntry* with the [as](http://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) operator.
+Note that since *toNewDiaryEntry* returns an object of type *NewDiaryEntry*, we need to assert it to be *DiaryEntry* with the [as](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) operator.

 Enums are typically used when there is a set of predetermined values that are not expected to change in the future.
 Usually, enums are used for much tighter unchanging values (for example, weekdays, months, cardinal directions), but since they offer us a great way to validate our incoming values, we might as well use them in our case.

-We still need to give the same treatment to *visibility*.
+We still need to give the same treatment to *Visibility*.
 The enum looks as follows:

 ```js